Rodriguespn/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe

-A webapp with a friendly game of tic-tac-toe.
+An angular webapp with a friendly game of tic-tac-toe.

 Please, feel free to contribute to this project.